ORGANIC LUFFA SPONGE GOURD

 The sponges are tan or light brown, but many like to bleach them in a weak (10%) standard bleach solution for an hour, or in a hydrogen peroxide solution.
 It isn’t necessary to bleach them, though the unbleached sponge can appear “stained” in some areas, bleaching them does ensure that they are clean and sterile for use, free of any insects the eye can’t see, etc.

-Luffa sponges can be used to peel vegetables with.
+Luffa sponges can be used to peel vegetables.
 Allow the sponges to dry between uses; they will deteriorate quickly if kept damp all the time.
 The sponges can be washed in a washing machine or in the dishwasher.

 Ways to Use Luffa Sponges You Won’t Believe